Azure/cloud-scale-data-for-devs-guide/docs/intro-nosql.md

 * Graph data
 * Schema-less JSON

 In this guide, we'll introduce you to Azure Cosmos DB, Microsoft's flagship non-relational database that supports each of these data options.
-You'll see an application that uses the Azure Cosmos DB Core (SQL) API to work with schema-less JSON.
+You'll see an application that uses Azure Cosmos DB for NoSQL to work with schema-less JSON.

 ## NoSQL for our scenario